A Decade's Battle on Dataset Bias: Are We There Yet?: Analysis

 Comparing with the baseline of using random weights, the dataset classification models can achieve non-trivial ImageNet-1K linear probing accuracy.
 Importantly, using a combination of more datasets can increase the linear probing accuracy, suggesting that \textit{better features are learned by discovering the dataset biases across more datasets.}

-As a reference, it should be noted that the features learned by dataset classification are significantly worse than those learned by specialized self-supervised learning methods, such as MAE \cite{he2022masked}, MoCo v3 \cite{Chen2021a}, and others, which is as expected.
-Nevertheless, our experiments reveal that \textit{the dataset bias discovered by neural network models are relevant to semantic features that are useful for image classification.}
+As a reference, it should be noted the features learned by dataset classification are significantly worse than those learned by self-supervised learning methods, such as MAE~\citep{he2022masked} and MoCo v3~\citep{Chen2021a}, which is as expected.
+Nevertheless, our experiments reveal that \textit{the dataset bias discovered by neural networks is relevant to semantic features that are useful for image classification.}